mythril-forge/vanilla-spells/spells/level-2/prayer-of-healing.md

 ---

 ## Description
-Up to six creatures of your choice that you can see within range each regain hit points equal to `2d8` + your spellcasting ability modifier.
+Up to six creatures of your choice that you can see within range each regain hit points equal to `2d8` + your Spellcasting Ability Modifier.
 This spell has no effect on undead or constructs.

 ## At Higher Levels